 If visitors are planning to watch the sunset from an outlook that requires a short hike, make sure to come prepared with a flashlight or headlamp (a headlamp is recommended).

 Early morning hikers should also come prepared with steady shoes to prevent injury while walking on a dark path.
-Take note of when the sun is supposed to rise and plan the morning accordingly.
+Take note of when the sun is supposed to rise and plan the morning accordingly as seeing the lake views in the early morning is one of the best things to do in Crater Lake.

 Drive the Rim Road